 The average annual wildlife agricultural damage costs and revenue losses hover around $3.8 million, while wildlife collisions cause over $10 billion in property damage every year.
 These staggering numbers prove that effective wildlife control services are in high demand.

-For wildlife control marketing, this presents both an opportunity and a challenge.
+For wildlife control marketing, this claim presents both an opportunity and a challenge.
 Because the customers are out there.
 But are they finding you?
 Effective wildlife control marketing isn’t just about having a website or business cards.
 It’s about strategically positioning your services using organic SEO and other strategies where and when people need them most.

 So in this guide, we’ll show you how exactly wildlife control marketing can help you capture more leads and turn them into loyal, paying customers.